ONSdigital/dp/training/architecture/12_FACTOR_APP_PRINCIPLES.md

 A 12-factor app is stateless, i.e. it does not save client data from a session to be used in the next session with that client.
 This means that restarting the app does not result in different outcomes when processing information or requests.

-In DP, data that should persist is stored in a stateful backing service (typically a database like Neptune or MongoDB, but also a message queue, such as kafka).
+In dissemination, data that should persist is stored in a stateful backing service (typically a database like Neptune or MongoDB, but also a message queue, such as kafka).

 ### 7. Port binding
 Prerequisite: [Port binding](https://12factor.net/port-binding)

 > Export services via port binding

 A 12-factor app is self-contained and services are exported by port binding.
-In DP, we follow this principle, exporting [HTTP and TCP](https://www.extrahop.co.uk/company/blog/2018/tcp-vs-http-differences-explained/) as services to listen to requests and events, respectively.
+In dissemination, we follow this principle, exporting [HTTP and TCP](https://www.extrahop.co.uk/company/blog/2018/tcp-vs-http-differences-explained/) as services to listen to requests and events, respectively.

-Often, apps in DP become backing services for each other by providing their URL in the configuration.
+Often, apps in dissemination become backing services for each other by providing their URL in the configuration.
 You can see examples of this by decrypting some secrets in [dp-configs](https://github.com/ONSdigital/dp-configs/tree/master/secrets).
 We keep track of [port allocations](https://github.com/ONSdigital/dp-setup/blob/develop/PORTS.md).

 ### 8. Concurrency
 Prerequisite: [Concurrency](https://12factor.net/concurrency)